 Alexa Weik von Mossner – Principal Investigator

 Alexa is Assoicate Professor of American Studies at the University of Klagenfurt.
 Her scholarly research explores American literature, film, and digital media from a cognitive perspective with a particular focus on affect and emotion.
 She has been a Visiting Researcher at the University of California, Los Angeles in 2014-2015 with support from the Swiss National Science Foundation and a Carson Fellow at the Rachel Carson Center for Environment and Society at the University of Munich from 2010-2011.
 Her academic book publications include Cosmopolitan Minds: Literature, Emotion, and the Transnational Imagination (University of Texas Press, 2014) and Affective Ecologies: Empathy, Emotion and Environmental Narrative (Ohio State UP, 2017).
 She is the editor of Moving Environments: Affect, Emotion, Ecology, and Film (Wilfrid Laurier UP, 2014) and the co-editor (with Sylvia Mayer) of The Anticipation of Catastrophe: Environmental Risk in North American Literature and Culture (Winter, 2014) and Ethnic American Literatures and Critical Race Narratology (with Marijana Mikić and Mario Grill, forthcoming from Routledge).
 She has also published widely in forums such as the African American Review, MELUS, Poetics Today, Interdisciplinary Studies in Literature and Environment, Environmental Humanities, English Studies, Textual Practice and the Journal of Commonwealth and Postcolonial Studies.
-For more information see also her personal website.
+For more information, go to her personal website.